Meet Big Tech’s new foe - a congressman who fought City Hall

 In 2017, Cicilline began dabbling in antitrust policy as the ranking Democrat on the GOP-run antitrust subcommittee and pushed unsuccessfully for a hearing on how Amazon’s acquisition of Whole Foods would affect both consumers and workers.
 He consulted with groups such as the Open Markets Institute, a think tank that advocates breaking up monopolies.

-This year, Cicilline hired Lina Khan, a top attorney at Open Markets, to serve as the subcommittee’s chief counsel.
+This year, Cicilline hired Lina Khan, a top attorney at Open Markets, to serve as a subcommittee counsel.
 She declined comment for this story.

 Cicilline and his Republican colleagues on the subcommittee are standing up to “the most powerful corporations we’ve seen in the world for at least 100 years,” said Barry Lynn, director of the Open Markets Institute.

-Note: This story has been corrected to include Lina Khan’s correct title.